optimaxdev/frontend-test/README.md

-# Create shopping cart with React & Redux
+# Create shopping cart with React & Redux & Typescript

 You should create a cart page for online shop, please treat it as a part of a big application, so it should be well documented and maintainable.
 Your code should be uploaded on Github and your application should be available through a link (for example deployed to Github Pages).